 What the simulation doesn't show

-The visualisation is simplified in a few ways to keep it legible:
+The visualisation is intentionally simplified to keep it legible:

-- Membership changes (adding/removing nodes without downtime) are not modelled
+- Membership changes (adding/removing nodes without downtime via joint-consensus) are not modelled

 For a deeper treatment of these topics, the original papers are surprisingly readable.